 - Use LinkedIn to Your Advantage: If you created a LinkedIn account as part of your second milestone, make sure you are updating it and connecting with more individuals in your field.
 Attend a LinkedIn Meet-up to find out how to connect with alumni who are in your field and how to create your profile so that employers can find you.
 LinkedIn is beneficial for all professions and can be helpful for identifying potential graduate schools as well.

-- Graduate School, Job, and Internship Search and Application Assistance: No matter what your plans are for after graduation, the Career Center can help.
+- Graduate/Professional School, Job, and Internship Search and Application Assistance: No matter what your plans are for after graduation, the Career Center can help.
 We can review personal statements, resumes, curriculum vitae, cover letters, prospecting emails to potential internship sites, philosophy statements, portfolios, LinkedIn profiles, and other documents that would accompany a graduate/professional school, job, or internship application.

 - Review the Milestone Steps: Seniors are encouraged to complete additional resume reviews, mock interviews, and career planning activities as needed in order to fully implement their plan.
 You need a targeted resume and cover letter for each job you apply for, so make sure you are getting advice on how to tailor your documents.